fbpx App Store Google Play

 Protect Your Gift Card Purchase

-Don’t Like the Gift Card You Received?
+Don’t Like The Gift Card You Received?

 Sometimes, you end up with gift cards that may not suit your tastes.
 One way to sell or exchange these cards is through an exchange website.
 Be sure the exchange or reselling site you use will guarantee money back if you’re scammed.
 Some exchange sites will allow people to send the gift card code and get paid before the site receives the physical card in the mail.
 Once the balance is confirmed, scammers will spend the gift card balance before the buyer receives the card or code.
 Raise.com is one site that has a money-back guarantee.